cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 flink run -d -p 8 -ys 4 -ytm 1500 -ynm TransactionProcessor target/flink-stateful-tutorial-1.14.0-csa1.7.0.0-SNAPSHOT.jar config/job.properties
 ```

-> **Note:** If the deployment hangs, make sure that `yarn.scheduler.maximum-allocation-vcores` is set to at least 4 in the YARN configuration for the cluster
+> **Note:** If the deployment hangs, make sure that `yarn.scheduler.maximum-allocation-vcores` is set to at least 4 in the YARN configuration for the cluster.
+If this doesn't work, try a lower parallelism value (the `-p` parameter in the above command).

 Once the job is up and running, we can look at the Flink UI and observe that the job does not run as fast as our data generator.

-By looking at the `numRecordsInPerSecond` metric at one of our transaction processor we can see that the instance processes 1-2 records/sec, as the datagenerator with the default configurations produces at the rate of 10 records/sec and Flink tries to evenly distribute this workload between the 8 parallel processor instances.
+By looking at the `numRecordsInPerSecond` metric at one of our transaction processor we can see that the instance processes 1-2 records/sec, as the data generator with the default configurations produces at the rate of 10 records/sec and Flink tries to evenly distribute this workload between the 8 parallel processor instances.
 Based on the cluster's available resources though, we can easily go up to processing hundreds of thousands records per sec with the current deployment by either lowering the `sleep` value in `config/job.properties`,
 starting multiple data generator jobs or temporarily pausing the transaction processor and then resuming it to observe the processor instances churn through the accumulated records.